BTS takes the Grammys by storm: The top boy band’s seven members sounded almost as excited as ARMY

 “There could be collaboration songs and some joint songs,” he also said after being asked about the possibility of collaborations with other artists.
 “We don’t know [yet.]
 We are working on it,” he said.

 Asked to name which artists the band wanted to see at the Grammys, the members cited Lady Gaga, Camila Cabello, Travis Scott and “everybody.”

 HuskyFox, a South Korean branding firm that designed the jacket for BTS’ third full-length album “Love Yourself: Tear,” was nominated in the award ceremony’s Best Recording Package category but didn’t win.

 Sunday’s Grammys was a day for women, as female acts won Album of the Year and Best New Artist, while rap also triumphed, with Childish Gambino’s “This Is America” becoming the first rap-based song to win record and Song of the Year.

 Kacey Musgraves’ “Golden Hour” picked up Album of the Year, and Dua Lipa won Best New Artist.

 “I don’t even know what to say,” Musgraves said.
 “I am very thankful.
-Winning doesn’t make my album any better than anybody else in that category.”
+And I know that winning this doesn’t make my album any better than anybody else’s in that category.”